maryam-abbaasi/EEG-Based-Detection-of-Alzheimer-s-Disease-Using-Machine-Learning/README.md

 ## Project Overview

-This project focuses on the detection of Alzheimer’s disease (AD) using EEG (Electroencephalography) signals and machine learning models.Resting-state, eyes-closed EEG recordings are processed, augmented, transformed into features, and classified using multiple machine learning algorithms.
+This project focuses on the detection of Alzheimer’s disease (AD) using EEG (Electroencephalography) signals and machine learning models.Resting-state, eyes-closed EEG recordings are processed, augmented, transformed into features, and classified using multiple machine learning models.

 The complete workflow follows these steps exactly as implemented in the Google Colab notebook: